 Customs Broker Basics: What Cross-Border Shippers Need to Know

-Whether you're shipping from Canada or Mexico to the U.S. or vice versa, your freight is going to have to clear customs.
+Whether you're shipping from Canada or Mexico to the U.S. or vice versa, your freight will be required to clear customs and both nations’ respective government agencies.

-Importing and exporting freight can be complex; there is a lot of documentation and paperwork required.
+Importing and exporting freight can be a complex process, with a lot of documentation, multiple steps to complete and nuanced regulations to comply with.

-If you're new to shipping Canada or Mexico cross-border freight, one of the first things we suggest is to set up a reliable customs broker.
+If you're new to shipping cross-border freight, one of the first key steps we suggest is to set up a reliable and experienced customs broker.

-Let's answer some basic customs brokerage questions so you can start the process with confidence.
+Let's answer some basic questions about customs brokers so you can start the process with confidence.

 What is a customs broker?

-Customs brokers facilitate the clearing of shipment with customs.
+Customs brokers facilitate the clearing of cross-border shipments with customs and the relevant government agencies.

-They handle the trade duties and fees with the country where the freight is being imported into, so it can quickly cross the border and deliver to its final destination.
+They handle trade duties and fees with the country into which the freight is being imported, so it can quickly cross the border and get delivered to its final destination.

 What does a customs broker do?